 So I seem to have found this zone that I can go into and put this content out.
 But of course, there’s not enough time to do all the things that I want to do.
 Because I’ve got to do regular life stuff.
 So this is a good start for me.
 And I like the way you stumbled into a book over the many, many years.

 Bill Gasiamis 46:37

 And it took a long time to get it done.
-And that’s a great thing that there was no real deadline on it.
+And that’s a great thing that there was no real deadline for it.
 There was no real publisher getting on your case and forcing the issue and all that type of thing.
 It just evolved and emerged.
 And I like the idea of that.
-And I get impressed by people who come on this podcast, every single one of them because they have a need to give back in this way that helps other people.
+And I am impressed by people who come on this podcast, every single one of them because they need to give back in this way that helps other people.

 Bill Gasiamis 47:08

 And even if it’s just getting on for an hour and then talking, somebody will pick that up at some point and they’ll go, Well, I needed to hear that podcast episode or I can relate to that one, or that made a big difference.
 And caregivers don’t have enough of those things that they can relate to.